 Katie’s Landing is a great little park in and of itself, with huge live oaks draped in Spanish moss, a large stand of bamboo and cypress trees at water’s edge.
 But the real adventure starts on the river.
 I’ve paddled both upstream and downstream from here.
 Either way is beautiful, but downstream gives a sense of being more remote.

-Check out the Photo Gallery, Video (below) and WonderMaps (below) for both paddles.
+Check out the Photo Gallery and video (below) for both paddles.
 Wherever you choose to start your trip on this great American river, you’re sure to be impressed.
 Every paddle is a step back in time, leaving the hustle and bustle of Orlando’s busy I-4 corridor far behind.
 I strongly recommend placing the Wild & Scenic Wekiva River high on your Bucket List.